sadiejay/100-days-of-code/log.md

 ### Day 8: 19 Jan 2022
 **Yesterday recap:**

-Completed fCC task that gave me trouble
+- Completed fCC task that gave me trouble
-Tried to tinked on open source issue, but it was experiencing a bug
+- Tried to tinker on open source issue, but it was experiencing a bug

 <br>

 **Today's plans:**

-Comment on my open source issue
+- Comment on my open source issue
-Change og info portfolio site to show different fav icon/sm photo Figure out how to get commits into my contribution graph Draft up a couple of DEV.to articles
+- Change og info portfolio site to show different fav icon/sm photo
+- Figure out how to get commits into my contribution graph
+- Draft up a couple of DEV.to articles
     - my favorite keyboard shortcuts
     - my hacktoberfest experience